 Being close to someone who’s been diagnosed with cancer can have a major impact on your life as well as theirs.
-It can be just as hard for you as it is for the person with the actual diagnosis.
-In fact, research suggests that levels of anxiety and feelings of depression are as high, or higher amongst caregivers, as they are amongst those being cared for.
+It can be just as hard for you to deal with.
+Research suggests that levels of anxiety and feelings of depression maybe as high, or even higher, amongst caregivers, as they are among those being cared for.

 That’s why we offer support for anyone in a close supporting role because we believe you are just as important as the person with cancer.
 You’re welcome to attend all of our courses, groups and individual sessions as well.
 You can look at our Getting Started page to find out more.